 We have been really influenced by Sue Palmer’s book, Toxic Childhood.
 We highly recommend this book if you are looking for a different perspective on how to raise children in the modern world!

-So there you have it – our tried and tested airplane activities for kids!
+So there you have it – our tried and tested screen free airplane activities for kids!

 Check out some of the books that inspired us!